 - a.
-Up to the 300 hour / 1 year TIS limit, the "on condition" requirement for servicing the Filter Assembly is based on a FMA indication, an IBF "FILTER" light indication on the cockpit indicator, or upon a failed EPC (where the failed EPC is the result of a dirty Filter Assembly). - b.
+Up to the 300 hour / 1 year TIS limit, the "on condition" requirement for servicing the Filter Assembly is based on a FMA indication, an IBF "FILTER" light indication on the cockpit indicator or upon a failed EPC (where the failed EPC is the result of a dirty Filter Assembly). - b.
 Any IBF "FILTER" indication, where the pressure sensor and indicating system are working properly, requires servicing of the filter assembly.
 See filter servicing Section 7.3. - c.
-The gradual increase in differential pressure across the IBF filter assembly causes an increase in the exhaust gas temperature (T4) required to produce a specified torque as measured during the EPC.
-A failed EPC due to an increase in differential pressure across the filter is cause for servicing of the filter assembly.
-See filter servicing Section 7.3. - d.
+The gradual increase in differential pressure across the IBF filter assembly causes an increase in T4 required to produce a specified torque as measured during the EPC.
+A failed EPC due to an increase in differential pressure across the filter is cause for servicing of the filter assembly (see filter servicing Section 7.3) or a performance penalty for the AS350B3 with dual hydraulics (see Flight Manual Supplement AFS-EC130-IBF-FMS). - d.
 Any FMA indication in the area marked in "RED" requires servicing of the filter assembly.
 See filter servicing Section 7.3. - e.
 At any time prior to an IBF "FILTER" indication on the cockpit indicator, an FMA indication in the "RED", or a failed EPC, when maintenance or flight personnel see a trend on the FMA that would warrant servicing of the filter due to operational considerations, such as when the aircraft will be operating in a remote or off-site location without the ability to readily service the filter, the filter may be serviced, or replaced.
 See filter servicing Section 7.3. - f.
-The maximum number of service cycles for the filter assembly (i.e., cleaning / oiling) is limited to 15 for each filter assembly.
+The maximum number of service cycles for the filter assembly (i.e., cleaning/oiling) is limited to 15 for each filter assembly.
 The filter assembly includes a data plate that must be scribed to track filter service cycles in accordance with Section 6.2.